enisinanaj/enisinanaj/README.md

 - 👋 Hi, I’m @enisinanaj
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning stuff
+- 🌱 I’m always learning stuff
-- 💞️ I’m looking to collaborate on stuff
+- 💞️ I’m not really looking to collaborate on stuff at the moment
 - 🧠 Disorganized and messy
 - 📫 reach me via email. see below